cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 ### Implementation

 The second part of this document, [Implementation][implementation], is an attempt to break the recommendations down into concrete actions that can be implemented by project contributors.
 Focus here is on drilling down to specific, achievable work that can be completed in constrained blocks of time.
-Ultimately, the implementaiton items should be tracked as a series of Github [issues][bacstage-issues].
+Ultimately, the implementaiton items should be tracked as a series of Github [issues][backstage-issues].

 ## How to use this document